Health Expenditures and Services in the U.S.:

 · The future obligations of Medicare and Medicaid are enough to cause vast problems for federal and state budgets for decades to come.
 The number of seniors covered by Medicare will continue to grow at an exceedingly high rate, from 47.4 million people in 2010 to 78.0 million in 2030.

-· Likewise, costs for Medicaid, which is administered at the state level, have grown so rapidly that they are decimating state budgets and causing cuts in education and other vital state-provided services.
+· Likewise, costs for Medicaid, which is administered at the state level, have grown so rapidly that they are competing fiercely for budget dollars that might otherwise go to education and other vital state-provided services.

 · The pharmaceuticals industry faces continued financial challenges.
-Pharmaceutical costs have created a large backlash among health consumers and payers.
+Pharmaceutical costs have created a large backlash among health consumers and payors.
 Patents for money-making, blockbuster drugs are expiring at a rapid rate, increasing competition from makers of generic drugs.
+As a result pharmaceutical makers are slashing staff and reducing research and development while acquiring small, innovative biotech companies.

-· We are now entering what will long be remembered as the beginning of the Biotech Era.
-Breakthroughs in research for drug therapies are occurring at a rapid pace, creating financial and ethical challenges along with opportunities.
-Personalized medicine is beginning to emerge, but it remains to be seen who will be the early beneficiaries and who will pay the costs.
+· We are now in what will long be remembered as the beginning of the Biotech Era.
+Breakthroughs in research for targeted drug therapies are occurring at a rapid pace, and highly advanced, genetically-engineered drugs are entering the market.

 · Due to rising costs, employers large and small are straining under the financial burden of health care coverage expenses for current employees and retirees.